 James Benton Braille Writer

-The Friends of the North Carolina Library for the Blind (FNCLBPH) is a 501C3 nonprofit organization that supports the programs and services of the North Carolina Library for the Blind and Physically Handicapped.
+The Friends of the North Carolina Accessible Books and Library Services (FNCABLS) is a 501C3 nonprofit organization that supports the programs and services of the North Carolina Accessible Books and Library Services.
 We passionately support the mission of the Library by providing financial support to augment the state and federal funding received by the library.

-The FNCLBPH is very excited to announce the James Benton Braille Writer Program.
-James was a long-time supporter and friend to the FNCLBPH, a strong advocate and user of braille, and a long-time patron of the NC Library for the Blind and Physically Handicapped.
+The FNCABLS is very excited to provide the James Benton Braille Writer Program.
+James was a long-time supporter and friend to the FNCABLS, a strong advocate and user of braille, and a long-time patron of the NC Accessible Books and Library Services.

 Funding is limited for this program, but we will make every effort to fulfill all request received.
 A committee will review the application, and once approved, a braille writer will be sent to the applicant.
 Possession of this equipment will belong to the applicant for their personal use.
 Any maintenance or repairs to the braille writer will be the responsibility of the recipient.

-At any time, if this equipment is not being used, it can be returned to the Friends of the Library for the Blind to be reassigned to another qualifying individual.
+At any time, if this equipment is not being used, it can be returned to the Friends of the NC Accessible Books and Library Services to be reassigned to another qualifying individual.
 If you have any questions, please contact Eddie Weaver at 910-619-4084 or send an email to firstname.lastname@example.org

 .How to Donate Used Braille Writers: